What We Like

 While the exterior is all plastic, it doesn’t feel cheap.
 Everything inside is metal, and the glass feels sturdy and thick enough to retain heat while allowing cooks to look inside.
 The glass might seem unnecessary to hardcore smoke chefs, but it satisfied our urge to see how our food was progressing without opening things up and losing valuable smoke and heat.

-The digital interface is so simply and intuitively designed, we were able to use it without a single glance at the user’s guide (with a few caveats discussed below).
+The digital interface is so intuitively designed, we were able to use it without a single glance at the user’s guide (with a few caveats discussed below).

 Read through our guide to the best grilling accessories.

 While it isn’t advertised as a travel/tailgate smoker, the Char-Broil Deluxe Digital Electric Smoker could easily be taken tailgating or camping.
 It’s much more mobile than many other so-called “portable” smokers.

 At just over 50 pounds, the Char-Broil Deluxe is equipped with a handle and built-in wheels that made it easy for us to maneuver.
 Additionally, its shape (rectangular with rounded corners) fits into cars and trucks with less fuss than awkwardly shaped barrel pellet smokers, with their legs on the bottom and attachments hanging off their sides.

 This smoker’s main limitation as a travel option is the same one that we faced at home: the lack of a high-heat option.
 Most pellet grills can crank up to 450 degrees, which is more than you need for searing up hot dogs, fish, and burgers.
 The Char-Broil maxes out at 275 degrees, and it struggles to keep temperatures that high, so this unit only works on the road if you’re happy just smoking low and slow or if you have a separate grill option.